 Admissions

 Students are accepted in the Fall semester only.
 All application materials must be received by January 15th for consideration the following academic year.
-A holistic review of each student's application file will be completed on a competitive basis.
+A holistic review of each student's application will be completed on a competitive basis.
 Late applications may be accepted; please contact the program office directly.
 Incomplete applications will not be reviewed.

 Program Eligibility